davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [diagram]

-The client in this system is simple; it just forwards all requests to the leader:
+The client API in this system is simple; it just forwards all method calls to the leader using network requests:

 ```
 consensus {